khalid-hussain/shaheen/chap21.md

 destruction of Granada will rest on King Abu Abdullah."

-The attendees of the court were silently looking at Abu Abdullah, Abul Qasim and Moosa.
+The attendees of the court were silently looking at Abu Abdullah, Abul Qasim and Musa.
 The emissary rolled up the letter and presented it to Abu Abdullah.
 Abu Abdullah looked at his right and left towards his Prime Minister and the Commander-in-Chief.